-Cliff Dwelling is a renovation project recently completed by the Specht Harpman Studio.
+Cliff Dwelling is a renovation project recently completed by Specht Architects.